Distributive-Network/use-dcp-worker/README.md

 - `identity?: Keystore`: A Keystore object (`dcp.wallet.Keystore`) which is passed to the Worker constructor and set as the Worker's identity when communicating over the network.
 If a Keystore is not provided, an arbitrary one will be generated.
 - `useLocalStorage?: boolean = true`:  A flag to toggle the use of the browser's local storage.
 The `workerOptions` object is the entity to be saved to local storage and is updated accordingly when calling `setWorkerOptions`.
 - `workerOptions: object`: The contents of this object will override the default values coming from the worker configuration coming from `dcpConfig`(provided by `dcp-client`, worker node sourced from `dcp-worker`).
 The only required property of `workerOptions` is `paymentAddress`.
 The following properties describe the worker options object configuring the DCP Worker:
+  - `paymentAddress: string | Address | Keystore`: A string, Address (`dcp.wallet.Address`) or Keystore (`dcp.wallet.Keystore`) identifying a DCP Bank Account to deposit earned DCCs.

+    __Note:__ Passing an invalid `paymentAddress` will be logged to the console but will not cause the hook to throw an error.
+The Worker will not be constructed (`worker === undefined`) and the hook will retry construction/initialization on each re-render.
   - `trustComputeGroupOrigins?: boolean = true`: Trust the scheduler to tell client about allowed origins for jobs in a compute group.
   - `allowOrigins?: object`: Allow list permitting network access beyond DCP messages to services.
 This list is used only in setting up the DCP Worker.
 After the worker is constructed/loaded, the `originManager` is responsible for managing origins (see Managing Origins).
 It's empty by default.
     - `any: []`: A list of origins that are allowed to communicate with, for all purposes.